bekbolsunx/BUX/README.md

-# B U X: Expense Tracker App
+# B U X : Expense Tracker App

 B U X is an Android application designed to help users manage their personal finances efficiently.
 The app allows users to track their expenses and income, visualize data with dynamic charts, and customize